 In addition to the nutrients listed above, blueberries also contain some niacin, vitamin A, folate, pantothenic acid, zinc, iron, magnesium and phosphorus.
 Not only that, but blueberries also contain other beneficial compounds, including resveratrol, anthocyanin, phytonutrients and pterostilbene.
 It’s this blueberry nutrition profile that provides all the wonderful health benefits of blueberries.

-Health Benefits of Blueberries vs. Blackberries vs. Raspberries
+Blueberries vs. Blackberries vs. Raspberries

 There are tons of berry varieties out there.
 From the bilberry to the strawberry to the Indian gooseberry, it can get a little confusing when you’re standing in the produce aisle wondering which one you should add to your cart.